Command Line Interface

 This command is to be used when ScanCode.io’s authentication system SCANCODEIO_REQUIRE_AUTHENTICATION is enabled.

-Creates a user and generates an API key for authentication.
+Creates a new user and optionally generates an API key for authentication.

 You will be prompted for a password.
 After you enter one, the user will be created immediately.